kuhumcst/texton/administration.md

 <entry key="toolsHome">/opt/texton/BASE/</entry>
 ```

 So, per default the metadata are somewhere under '/opt/texton/BASE/' and its subfolders.
 The metadata under '/opt/texton/BASE/job' is very volatile and you should not edit those.
-The metadata under '/opt/texton/BASE/meta', however, is very static, and you have to edit them to influence how the Text Tonsorium sees the world of tools.
+The metadata under '/opt/texton/BASE/meta', however, are very static, and you have to edit them to influence how the Text Tonsorium sees the world of tools.